CommandLineHeroes/hero-engine/README.md

 The Hero Engine aims to be an open-source HTML5 adventure game creation engine based on [Tiled](https://www.mapeditor.org/) and [Phaser3](https://phaser.io/).

-This engine will be used to create "Command Line Heroes: The Game" based on the Season 2 of the [Command Line Heroes Podcast](https://www.redhat.com/en/command-line-heroes).

 We're calling it a meta-engine because it is not a full game engine on it's own, but a layer on top of Phaser3 that makes it easy to create [Adventure Games](https://en.wikipedia.org/wiki/Adventure_game).
 The engine will provide game developers with an integration between Tiled and Phaser3 that will allow for easy adventure-game-like level creation.
 As well as common functions and UI elements that are common among all adventure games.
 If you're not sure what an adventure game is, [Monkey Island](https://en.wikipedia.org/wiki/The_Secret_of_Monkey_Island), is a great example of the adventure game genre.

+This engine will be used to create "Command Line Heroes: The Game" based on the Season 2 of the [Command Line Heroes Podcast](https://www.redhat.com/en/command-line-heroes).

+We are creating a new engine because we couldn't find any existing open source HTML5 adventure game creators out there.
+But if you know of any open source adventure game engines for the web let us know!

 ## Install